Inventory management for ecommerce business 101

 Sometimes, miscommunication that could have easily been avoided between suppliers, warehouses, factory workers, or retailers can lead to big problems.

-If you want your supply chain running as smooth as silk, you’ll need to figure out how to make your business transparent.
+If you want your supply chain running smoothly as silk, you’ll need to figure out how to make your business transparent.
 This way, your sales department or retailers know whether they can make fulfillable commitments.
 According to a 2017 report on global supply chain resilience from the Business Continuity Institute, 69% of respondents said they do not have full visibility of their supply chains.

 4. Lack of reliable data